 It is possible for two companies or private individuals to jointly apply for trademark registration.
 If the trademark is subsequently registered, both companies will be registered as holders of the joint registration.

 To protect a name or figure as a trademark, you need to submit an application to register a trademark.
 The fastest and cheapest way of applying is to use our Swedish Trademark Application service.

 You do not need to be an enterprise with an organisation number in order to apply for trademark registration.
 You can just as easily apply as a private individual.
 If you are applying as a private individual, you do not need to fill in the social security number in your trademark application; it will be enough to enter the applicant's name and address.

 The length of time it takes before you receive notification will partly depend on the number of applications we receive and have to process.
-Via our website, we will provide regular information on the cases we have started to process, depending on the week in which we received them.
+Via our website, we will provide regular information on how long it will take until you get the first feedback.

 Our customer support team can answer questions about how to register a trademark, provide general guidance and perform simple searches in the trademark databases.
 They can also explain the requirements that must be met in order to register a trademark, but they cannot make any individual assessments or conduct any investigations.

 For more in-depth advice and consultation, you can contact a legal representative.
 To help you, we have developed a guide for choosing a trademark agent.
 You can read more about what you need to consider when choosing an agent here.

 You must pay the fee regardless of whether or not your trademark application is approved, as the fee relates to the processing of your application.
 The fee also depends on the number of classes you need.

 A trademark registration is valid for ten years.
 You can then apply for renewal for a further ten years at a time.
 In principle, there is no limit on the number of times a trademark can be renewed.
 The ten-year period starts on the date you submit your application.